-Because eyes require healthy arteries for oxygen and nutrients, exercising to keep the heart healthy significantly benefits the eyes as well.
-In addition, eye-specific exercises do offer benefit for certain eye conditions.
+Research proves that regular aerobic exercise positively impacts the body as a whole, and that includes your eyes.
+In other words, exercising your heart is exercising your eyes simultaneously.
+Because eyes require healthy arteries for oxygen and nutrients, exercising to keep the heart healthy significantly benefits the eyes.
+In addition, eye-specific exercises do offer benefits for certain eye conditions.

-How is diet and eye disease connected?
+How are diet and eye disease connected?

-However, cataracts can possibly be prevented in the first place and AMD kept from worsening through proper diet and nutrition.
+However, cataracts can possibly be prevented in the first place, and AMD is kept from worsening through proper diet and nutrition.
 This Link Between Diet and Eye Disease includes antioxidants to keep waste from building up on the retina to keep AMD from worsening as well as helping to manage the proteins that can cause cataracts.

 Should you take supplements specifically for your eyes?

-However, the National Eye Institute’s Age-Related Eye Disease Study says that a supplement containing high doses of vitamin E, beta carotene, zinc and copper may help keep AMD from worsening.
+However, the National Eye Institute’s Age-Related Eye Disease Study says that a supplement containing high doses of vitamin E, beta carotene, zinc, and copper may help keep AMD from worsening.
 Supplementing in this way must be done under the care of a physician since the needed doses would be higher than the recommended daily allowance.

 What’s the next step?

-Eating healthier and exercising regularly provides the best starting point for most people.
-Beyond that, learning How Diet and Nutrition Protect Aging Eyes as well as understanding what Foods Keep Your Eyes Healthy can be a terrific second step.
+Eating healthier and exercising regularly provide the best starting point for most people.
+Beyond that, learning How Diet and Nutrition Protect Aging Eyes and understanding what Foods Keep Your Eyes Healthy can be a terrific second step.